SixLabors/ImageSharp/README.md

 }
 ```

-Setting individual pixel values can perfomed as follows:
+Setting individual pixel values can be perfomed as follows:

 ```csharp
 // Individual pixels